On This Day In Judy Garland’s Life And Career – November 28

 November 28, 1937: Here’s a fun review of Thoroughbreds Don’t Cry that features this great photo of Judy’s co-star, Mickey Rooney, who at that point was a much bigger star than she.

 November 28, 1938: The first day of a week’s worth of filming on the immense “Poppy Field” set for The Wizard of Oz for Judy, Ray Bolger, Jack Haley, Bert Lahr – and Toto too!
-The set took up the bulk of MGM’s soundstage #29, with thousands of handmade poppies.
+The set took up most of MGM’s soundstage #29, with thousands of handmade poppies.
 The long pan across the field is one of the most breathtaking shots in the film.

 Check out The Judy Room’s Spotlight on The Wizard of Oz here.